vishvAsa/notes/history/paganology/sino-tibetan/china/_index.md

 title: +China
 ---

+## Han push
+- han chinese push into south china (south of yangzi) looks to be 75% or so replacement.

 ## Inner and outer coat
 ### Outer imitation
 - "chIna-s are exquisitely responsive to the language of power and often imitate the dominant cultures in their outer coats chIna-s are exquisitely responsive to the language of power and often imitate the dominant cultures in their outer coats"